 - Add the tofu, then stir in the honey and the vinegar (start with 2 teaspoons of vinegar, then add more to taste).

-- Mix the corn starch with just enough water to dissolve it (a few drops), then add to the soup.
+- Mix the corn starch with just enough water to dissolve it (a few drops), then stir it into the soup.

-- Stir in the beaten egg and the red pepper flakes.
+- Stir in the red pepper flakes and serve the soup hot.